agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 - **Replication Factor**: 3 (for data redundancy and fault tolerance).

+### Multitenancy

+Multitenance is multi faceted concept, including but not limited to.

+- Creating Seperate User Spaces for Tenants.
+- Cofigurating Topics with data retention policies.
+- Securing Topic and Cluster with Ecnryption, Authentication and Autherization.
+- Isolating Tenants with Quitas and Rate Limits.
+- Monitoring and metering.
+- Inter cluster data sharing.

 ### Recommendations
 Suggestions based on different enterprise sizes and needs, with decision factors for consideration.